 Jay Bell Redbird

 Jay Bell Redbird was born Aug.
-31, 1966, in Ottawa, Ontario.
-He is the son of proud parents Elaine Bell (late) and Duke Redbird.
-Jay is a member of Wikwemikong, Unceded Indian Reserve and currently lives both in Toronto and Cape Breton.
+31, 1966, in Ottawa, Ontario and sadly, has passed away recently in Cape Breton.
+He was the son of proud parents Elaine Bell (late) and Duke Redbird.
+Jay was a member of Wikwemikong, Unceded Indian Reserve.

 As a teenager, Norval Morrisseau talked to Jay about the colours and their meaning and how they are expressed in Aboriginal language, history and culture.
 His uncle Leland showed him techniques and shared traditional teachings and stories.
 His father Duke Redbird encouraged Jay to put his art out there to share the beauty of Aboriginal culture.

-Following these formative years, Jay continues to learn and find his own unique voice through his paintings which are vibrant in colour, stories and meaning.
+Following these formative years, Jay continued to learn and find his own unique voice through his paintings which are vibrant in colour, stories and meaning.